-BC Women’s is just a few months from moving Fir to a new, enhanced, renovated space here at the Hospital.
-Their harm reduction model of care is already a world-leader, so they’re striving to provide an environment to match.
-The idea is to make it feel less clinical, somewhere where women can really feel supported in their healing and wellness.
+In July 2019, BC Women’s moved FIR to a new, enhanced, renovated space here at the Hospital.
+Their harm reduction model of care is already a world-leader, so they wanted to provide an environment to match.
+The idea was to make it feel less clinical, somewhere where women can really feel supported in their healing and wellness.

 But Kristen Ruddick, Director of the Maternal Newborn Program at BC Women’s Hospital acknowledges that the work they’re doing here is only a segment of the patient journey.

 That’s why she’s most excited about the new guidelines our health authority implemented last summer.
 They really take an intersectional approach.
 They shift away from focussing on substance-dependence in isolation, towards other social determinants like adequate nutrition and safe housing.

 It’s impossible to have this conversation without highlighting the urban/rural divide in BC.
 The combination of an already highly-stigmatized patient group with the lack of enough social services is only exacerbated as soon as you’re outside of Vancouver.